Balancing security fencing with privacy

 The most common reason is to reduce opportunist crime by keeping potential assets or valuables out of sight and out of mind and reducing the motivation to gain access to a site.

 There are also other reasons to opt for privacy as part of a perimeter security strategy, for example, if playing fields and recreational areas at schools or sports clubs are adjacent to roads and public places, they will likely want to install fencing which conceals and safeguards children from people on the outside being able to see in or make contact.
+If privacy around a school is your specific concern, check out this case study for inspiration.
 Manufacturers may also want privacy to prevent classified information and processes being copied or stolen.
 Similarly, football clubs may want privacy to prevent opposing teams spying and picking up training techniques – behaviour which was reported in recent years with one club even fined £200,000 for the offence.
 Classified information also needs protecting in the Critical National Infrastructure sector such as for utilities and government properties, for public safety purposes.

 What type of privacy fencing is available?